Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to New York, our data show that Fredonia's latest annual appreciation rate is lower than 90% of the other cities and towns in New York.
+Relative to New York, our data show that Fredonia's latest annual appreciation rate is higher than 60% of the other cities and towns in New York.

 |Value Relative to Nation||Value Relative to State|